junxit/us-congress-bills-117/bill.md

     - **(A)** ending on the date of such diagnosis; and
     - **(B)** equal to the maximum number of days that the Secretary of Labor, with the concurrence of the Director of the National Institute of Occupational Safety and Health, determines could occur between an exposure to the novel coronavirus and a diagnosis of COVID–19 resulting from such exposure.
   - **(2)** *LHWCA terms* The terms carrier, compensation, employee, and employer have the meanings given the terms in section 2 of the Longshore and Harbor Workers’ Compensation Act (33 U.S.C.
 902).
+  - **(3)** *Longshore COVID-19 Fund* The term “Longshore COVID-19 Fund” means the fund established in section 45 of the Longshore and Harbor Workers’ Compensation Act (as added by section 4 of this Act).
-  - **(3)** *Novel coronavirus* The term novel coronavirus means SARS–CoV–2, a variant of SARS–CoV–2, or any other coronavirus declared to be a pandemic by public health authorities.
+  - **(4)** *Novel coronavirus* The term novel coronavirus means SARS–CoV–2, a variant of SARS–CoV–2, or any other coronavirus declared to be a pandemic by public health authorities.

 ## § 4.
 Longshore COVID–19 Fund